SAN ANTONIO HILL COUNTRY

 North of 410 (limestone Hill Country transition):

-- Greenbelt corridors running through subdivisions (Edwards Aquifer recharge zone requirements)
+- Greenbelt corridors run through subdivisions, thanks to Edwards Aquifer recharge zone requirements.

-- Higher populations of paper wasps, yellowjackets in ground nests, feral honey bees in rock cavities, carpenter bees on cedar fascia, and increasingly tarantula hawks along the northwest edge
+- We see higher populations of paper wasps, yellowjackets nesting in the ground, feral honey bees in rock cavities, carpenter bees on cedar fascia, and increasingly tarantula hawks along the northwest edge.

 South of 410 (coastal plains, older urban fabric):